Rex Van de Kamp

 Dr. Rex Van de Kamp is a fictional character on the ABC television series Desperate Housewives.
 He is portrayed by Steven Culp, and is the first and late husband of one of the series' protagonists, Bree Van de Kamp (portrayed by Marcia Cross).
-Culp was part of the main cast only during the first season due to Rex' death in the season 1 season finale, but made numerous guest appearances for the rest of the series.
+Culp was part of the main cast only during the first season due to Rex's death in the season 1 season finale, but made numerous guest appearances for the rest of the series.

 Development and departure

 Steven Culp was series creator Marc Cherry's first choice for the role of Rex, but he was unavailable when the original pilot was filmed.
 The role was then offered to Michael Reilly Burke.
 In June, ABC called for three starring cast members to be recast, Burke included, and Cherry offered Culp the role of Rex again.
-However, Burke is present in the background of some scenes in the final cut of the episode.
+However, Burke can be seen in the background of some scenes in the final cut of the episode.

-Culp was not surprised when his character was killed off, stating that he had a suspicion that someone was going to go in the first season finale.
-Producer and writer Kevin Murphy explained the reasoning for killing off the Rex character: "As we neared the end of season 1, our plan was that each woman would enter a new life chapter, [...] and Bree would become a single woman.
+Culp was not surprised when his character was killed off, stating that he had a suspicion that someone was going to die in the first season finale.
+Producer and writer Kevin Murphy explained the reasoning for killing off Rex: "As we neared the end of season 1, our plan was that each woman would enter a new life chapter, [...] and Bree would become a single woman.
 We either had to have Rex divorce her or die."